nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 To maximize CSP's effectiveness, follow these best practices:

 - **Use a strict default policy**: Start with `default-src 'none'` and then explicitly allow trusted sources.
-- **Apply restrictions to all sources:** Use `style-src`, `media-src` and other directives to tightly control which external resources are loaded.
+- **Apply restrictions to all sources**: Use `style-src`, `media-src`, and other directives to tightly control which external resources are loaded.
-- **Avoid unsafe directives:** Directives like `unsafe-inline` and `unsafe-eval` can undermine your policy by allowing inline scripts and styles.
+- **Avoid unsafe directives**: Directives like `unsafe-inline` and `unsafe-eval` can undermine your policy by allowing inline scripts and styles.
-- **Prevent clickjacking:** Use `frame-ancestors` to block other sites from embedding your content in iframes.
+- **Prevent clickjacking**: Use `frame-ancestors` to block other sites from embedding your content in iframes.
-- **Test with reporting:** Before enforcing CSP, use `report-only` to monitor violations before enforcing the policy, so functionality isn't disrupted.
+- **Test with reporting**: Before enforcing CSP, use `report-only` mode to monitor violations without disrupting functionality.

-These strategies help defend against various exploits like Cross-Site Scripting (XSS), clickjacking, and content manipulation, offering robust protection for your site.
+These strategies help defend against exploits like Cross-Site Scripting (XSS), clickjacking, and content manipulation, offering robust protection for your site.

 ### Common Threats and How CSP Helps

-When combined with SRI, a well-configured CSP protect against several common threats:
+When combined with SRI, a well-configured CSP protects against several common threats:

-- **Cross-Site Scripting (XSS):** Malicious scripts injected into a site can steal data, hijack sessions, or carry out unwanted actions.
+- **Cross-Site Scripting (XSS)**: Malicious scripts injected into a site can steal data, hijack sessions, or carry out unwanted actions.
 CSP limits the ability of unauthorized scripts to execute.
-- **Clickjacking:** Attackers trick users into clicking hidden elements, leading to unintended actions such as form submissions or transactions.
+- **Clickjacking**: Attackers trick users into clicking hidden elements, leading to unintended actions such as form submissions or transactions.
 CSP can prevent the use of frames, which are often used for clickjacking.
-- **Site Defacement:** Attackers can alter the content of a website, damaging its credibility.
+- **Site Defacement**: Attackers can alter the content of a website, damaging its credibility.
 CSP, combined with SRI, ensures that only trusted content and scripts are loaded, reducing the likelihood of defacement.

 ## Automating Security Practices

-Automating the implementation of SRI, script handling, and CSP configuration helps reduce human error while ensuring flexibility for quick interventions when needed.
-Here's how we do it at [factor10](https://www.factor10.com/websites/):
+At [factor10](https://www.factor10.com/), we automate several security practices to reduce human error and maintain flexibility for quick security intervention.
+Here's how we do it:

-1. **Automated Script Handling:** During our build process, a utility fetches the latest versions of third-party scripts, ensuring we control when updates are introduced.
+1. **Automated Script Handling**: During our build process, a utility fetches the latest versions of third-party scripts, ensuring we control when updates are introduced.
-2. **Automated SRI Generation:** Hashes for all fetched scripts are automatically calculated and embedded into the HTML, ensuring integrity.
+2. **Automated SRI Generation**: Hashes for all fetched scripts are automatically calculated and embedded into the HTML, ensuring integrity.
-3. **Automated Security Headers:** CSP rules are generated and applied to our NGINX configuration during deployment.
+3. **Automated Security Headers**: CSP rules are generated and applied to our NGINX configuration during deployment.
    If any verification fails, the deployment is discarded, maintaining the security of the live site.

-By automating these steps and pairing them with monitoring tools, we ensure our security practices are consistently applied.
+By automating these steps and pairing them with monitoring tools, we ensure security practices are consistently applied.
 Alerts notify our team when deviations from the expected security posture occur, allowing us to maintain control and respond quickly.

 ## Tools for Security Testing